How many students apply to UBC and how many get admitted?

-A presentation by UBC’s director of undergraduate admissions, Andrew Arida
+A presentation by UBC’s Deputy Registrar, Enrollment Services, Andrew Arida

-Grades, self-reporting, personal statements, short‑answer questions, extra-curricular activities, and applicant interviews.
-A great deal of information can go into admission decisions.
-This raises a question: how do Canadian universities use all this information to determine who gets in?
-Andrew Arida will provide an overview of the rationale and process Canadian universities often use to make admission decisions.
-He will also dispel the myths and rumours that often surround this.
-Expect an interactive and lively discussion!
+Grade 11 and 12 grades, self-reporting, personal statements, short answer questions, extra-curricular activities, and applicant interviews; there is a great deal of information that can go into admission decisions.
+This begs a question: how do Canadian universities use all this information to determine who gets in?
+This presentation will provide an overview of the rationales and decision-making process UBC and other Canadian universities often use to make admission decisions.
+Andrew will also dispel the myths and rumours that often surround the admission process.